Overview

 Dual Activation Modes

-The standout feature is dual activation: both auto-draw and button-fire work simultaneously.
-This flexibility is genuinely useful:
+The standout feature is dual activation: both auto-draw and button-fire work at the same time.
+This is actually useful:

-• Button-fire: Hold the button while inhaling for precise control over heating.
+- Button-fire: Hold the button while inhaling for more control over heating.

 Three Voltage Settings